Skip to main content

 Strong against: Fire, Ground, Rock

-Role: Special damage and countering Ground/Rock types that threaten your Fire type
+Role: Special damage source that answers Ground and Rock types threatening your Fire slot.

 🌿